 The alternatives above identify various rebuilding schedules and their implied ACLs.
-In general, the lower the ACL, the greater would be the negative short-term economic effects.
+In general, the lower the ACL, the greater the negative short-term economic effects.
 However, a lower ACL implies a shorter rebuilding period and therefore greater positive long-term economic effects.
 In 2007, the commercial fishery for red snapper harvested 108,000 pounds of red snapper with an ex-vessel value of \$376,000.
-If the commercial fishery only harvests the ACL amount under each of the alternatives, the short-term annual loss in revenue from red snapper would amount to approximately \$89,800 under Alternative 2, \$135, 200 under Alternative 3, \$163,110 under Alternative 4, and \$187, 540 under Alternative 5.
+Alternative 1 (Status Quo) would incur more negative economic impacts than Alternative 2 since greater harvest reductions would be required to manage the fishery to a level associated with $F{OY} = F{45\% SPR}$, which is a more conservative level than that of Alternative 2.
+Economic losses under Alternative 1 (Status Quo) would be very similar to those under Alternative 3 because the OY value for Alternative 1 (Status Quo) is 2,196,000 lbs ww, while the OY value under Alternative 3 (85%F{MSY}) would be 2,199,000.
+If the commercial fishery only harvests the ACL amount under each of the alternatives, the short-term annual loss in revenue from red snapper would amount to approximately \$89,800 under Alternative 2, \$135,200 under Alternative 3 and Alternative 1 (Status Quo), \$163,110 under Alternative 4 (Preferred), and \$187,540 under Alternative 5.
 However, since the ACL includes discards, these estimates are the maximum amounts.
 Actual negative impacts would be more.
 Under the assumption that the ACL is the upper limit of a commercial quota, short-term negative economic effects would be greatest under Alternative 5.
 However, Alternative 5 has the shortest rebuilding period, and therefore, the largest long-term positive economic effects.
-Alternative 6 has impacts between those of Alternatives 2 and 3.
+Alternative 6 has impacts between those of Alternatives 2, 3, and Alternative 1 (Status Quo).
 Impacts from Alternative 7 depend upon the risk associated with accuracy of predicting dead discards.
 These estimates only consider the negative impacts from the decrease in the red snapper ACL.
 If the red snapper limitations on harvest prevent catch of co-occurring species, this will have to be incorporated in order to assess the full impact of these alternatives.
 Also, these estimates do not incorporate Amendment 16 regulations into the status quo.
 If these were able to be incorporated into the baseline, the impacts would be less.
 Therefore, these impacts are overestimates.